Skip to main content

 If a car you’ve got on finance is involved in a serious accident and your insurer decides to write it off, you should tell your finance provider, as it will still own the car.
 Your insurer would then pay out for the value of the car, with part (or all) of this payment going to the finance company.
 Once this is complete, the insurer becomes the owner of the vehicle and scraps it.

-Best cars for 2025: new or used, discover the cars that aced our tough lab tests
+Best cars: New or used, discover the cars that aced our tough lab tests

 You could also buy the car from the insurance company and repair it yourself, although it will be declared a category write-off when it’s returned to the road, reducing its value to future buyers.